jorts64/S2miniBreakoutBoard/README.md

 # S2miniBreakoutBoard
-Breakout Board for Lolin S2min from wemos.cc
+Breakout Board for Lolin S2 mini from wemos.cc

+I2C slave firmware included with examples of master code in Arduino and micropythob